 When the employees of an organisation clearly understand the direction their company is taking and are excited about it, the profit margin of that company is twice as likely to exceed the median, according to research.

 The onus lies with the HR department to steer a company to a new high, as it is the custodian of the organisational mission and vision.
 Right from creating an environment that drives employees to collectively work towards the company’s vision to develop the talent pipeline, HR has a significant impact on key business metrics.

 Nowadays, around 51 per cent of companies are linking business impact to HR programs, according to a recently conducted survey.
-Apart from this, about 60 per cent of organisations believe in holding the HR accountable for business outcomes and not just talent acquisition.
+Apart from this, about 60 per cent of organisations believes in holding the HR accountable for business outcomes and not just talent acquisition.
 The HR department is expected to do much more than merely putting up policies in place or the right processes or systems.

 Listed below is a simple process using which you can align your HR and business goals:

-1. Clearly Comprehend the Organization’s Strategic Goals and Direction
+1. Clearly Comprehend the Organisation’s Strategic Goals and Direction

 It is of great importance that HR clearly understands the organisation’s strategic goals and direction so that they have a say at the decision-making table.
 If the HR lacks clarity on the broader organisational goals and objectives, it becomes an obstacle not just for the business, but it becomes challenging for the HR to align and support those objectives.

 Aligning strategic human resources management with the goal of increasing profitability can set the company on a path to success.
 To gain clarity, ask the key business stakeholders such as the CEO or CFO and some other members of your C-suite the following questions:

 - What is the key business KPI of the company?

 - How can the HR contribute towards helping to drive those KPIs?